 What can I expect at NightLife?

 We’ve made some adjustments to in-person NightLife events to help keep guests safe.
 At this time, NightLife capacity is limited and timed-entry tickets are required.
-While expanded programming and capacity ramp back up, NightLife is only on select Thursdays—view upcoming events here.
+View upcoming events here.
 As always, all guests must be 21+ with ID to attend.
 For those unable to attend in person, the Academy will continue to offer its free virtual NightSchool programs—informal online "classes" with an eclectic mix of science and culture—streaming live (and available as recordings afterwards) on the Academy’s YouTube channel and Facebook page.

 Do I need to make a reservation for the rainforest and Shake House?